neo4j-devtools/jet-key/README.md

 A library for enabling users to access software features.

-## Similar to a JWT, but without the
+## Similar to a JWT, but with a different purpose

-A "JSON Enablement Token" key is the shape of a JWT and signed like a JWT, but with specific fields that are useful for software.
+A "JSON Enablement Token" is the shape of a JWT and signed like a JWT, but with specific fields that are useful for use as a software key.
 A JWT is used to grant an authenticated user access to a protected resource.
 A JET is used to verify that a particular registrant has been granted access to software features.
-A JWT usually lives for hours or days.
-A JET lasts for a year or more.
+A JWT usually lives for hours or days and is exchanged during a trusted network flow.
+A JET lasts for a year or more and is probably delivered to the registrant via email.

 ## Why?